yursha/howtos/data-types.md

 # Concepts
 - data types define how bit sequences are interpreted.
-Programmers can also assign custom meanings to be sequences beyond language-provided types.
+Programmers can also assign custom composite meanings to be sequences beyond language-provided types.
+This is mostly done for space optimizations.
 - each programming language provides types (ways) to represent:
   + **Integers.** May be signed or unsigned which affects the represented numeric range and what CPU instructions are generated.
 May be 1, 2, 4 or 8 bytes.
   + **Floating point numbers.** Usually 4 or 8 bytes which affects represented range and precision.